eugelogic/delParc/README.md

 # delParc

-This is what is leaft of the delParc website - (Summer 2018-Winter 2020) - [https://www.delparc.com/](https://www.delparc.com/)
+This is what is left of the delParc website - (Summer 2018-Winter 2019) - [https://www.delparc.com/](https://www.delparc.com/)

 delParc used to be an Intimate Modern Tapas Restaurant with a North African Twist based in North London between Tufnell Park and Archway.